diev/diev.github.io/_docs/en/projects.md

 ======================

-Descriptions of some projects (mentioned in [resume]) done by me and the time of their development/service:
+Descriptions of some projects (mentioned in [resume]) done by me and the time of their development/service.

+A more full list of projects collected automatically is on [github].

 ---